 Requirements, guidelines and key information for Dealer Agricultural Pesticide Sales Reporting & Invoicing.
-A web based reporting application supported by the Minnesota Department of Agriculture (MDA).
+A web based reporting application supported by the MDA.

 Important Requirements & Guidelines to Keep in Mind